Killing of Nicole van den Hurk: Suspect identification

 The DNA evidence from the remains revealed two distinct male profiles: one belonged to van den Hurk's boyfriend, and the other to an unidentified male.
 The cold case team connected the case to a similar one in September 2000 where a young woman in Valkenswaard was taken from her bicycle and raped at knifepoint; the perpetrator of that case was convicted in 2001.
 The similarities between the cases led the detectives to compare a DNA sample from that case to the DNA profiles obtained from van den Hurk's remains.

 On 14 January 2014, the police arrested a 46-year-old man whose DNA matched samples found on the remains and at the crime scene.
 The semen DNA profile and the mtDNA profile of the hair found on the victim's jacket both matched with the suspect.
-The suspect—known by the pseudonym Jos de G. due to a privacy code commonly accepted by Dutch media—was previously convicted of three rapes and had been sentenced to three years preventive detention and compulsory treatment for one of them.
+The suspect Jos de Graaf—known by the pseudonym Jos de G. due to a privacy code commonly accepted by Dutch media—was previously convicted of three rapes and had been sentenced to three years preventive detention and compulsory treatment for one of them.
 He was known to have left his ex-girlfriend's home after a fight a few hours before van den Hurk's disappearance.